ccolon/disruptsc/README.md

 ### Implementation choices

 - For geographical data file, we use GeoJSON and not shapefiles.
+They should all be unprojected, using *epsg:4326*.

 ## Using the model